-The North Pennines AONB Partnership launched the Nectarworks project in the summer of 2013.
+The North Pennines AONB Partnership’s Nectarworks project ran from March 2013 to summer 2017.

-Our aim is to enthuse, educate and enable communities to take action for bumblebees and other pollinators by restoring and increasing flower-rich habitats across the AONB.
-The project will run until March 2017.
+Our aim was to enthuse, educate and enable communities to take action for bumblebees and other pollinators by restoring and increasing flower-rich habitats across the AONB.

 Wildflowers and bumblebees are of immense importance to us all as they are intimately bound to the production of our own food.
-Through Nectarworks we are focusing on places that are rich in wild flowers within the farmed environment and are working with local people to create new school and community nectar gardens.
+Through Nectarworks we focused on places that are rich in wild flowers within the farmed environment and we worked with local people to create new school and community nectar gardens.

-For full details of what we will be doing, please download our colourful Nectarworks project summary and you can find out more in our Nectarworks Newsletter 1.
+For details of what we did, please download our colourful Nectarworks project summary and you can find out more in our Nectarworks Newsletter 1.
 January 2015.
-This short film gives a flavour of some of our work through this project:
+This short film gives a flavour of some of our work we did throughout this project:

-During the summers of 2013 and 2014, Ruth Starr-Keddle, the AONB Partnership’s Nectarworks Project Officer has surveyed 60 flower-rich banks in hay meadows.
+During the summers, Dr Ruth Starr-Keddle, the AONB Partnership’s Nectarworks Project Officer surveyed 117 flower-rich banks in hay meadows.
 These were the most botanically rich places that Ruth has visited since she started work for the Partnership in 2009 which goes to show how special they are.
-Following each survey, Ruth meets with the farmer to talk about how these rare habitats are managed and then writes a detailed report with recommendations for how they can be maintained or enhanced.
+Following each survey, Ruth met with the farmer to talk about how these rare habitats are managed and then wrote a detailed report with recommendations for how they can be maintained or enhanced.
+Each year we ran training events for volunteers to undertake botanical survey work.
+Volunteers undertook 59 detailed surveys during the course of the project.

 During the summer of 2014 we employed entomologist Andy Jukes to survey the nectar-feeding invertebrates on ten flower-rich banks in Upper Teesdale and Allendale.
 He recorded a total of 177 different species of which 54 species were hoverflies and 49 species were beetles.
 The rare moss carder bee (Bombus muscorum) was recorded from a number of the banks in Upper Teesdale.
 This is excellent news because the presence of this bee indicates not only the existence of a rich diversity of flowering plants but also a functional connectivity between flower-rich sites.
 For this and many other species to persist, at least the current extent of diverse, flower-rich habitat needs to be retained.
 Another key finding of the survey was the importance of the wetland elements of the flower-rich banks.
 All the species of high conservation interest recorded are associated with wetland habitats and if these species are to persist, the wet character of these sites must be retained.
 For a detailed summary of the survey, download North Pennines nectar-feeder survey 2014 – summary